-The first week of school is quickly approaching, at least for me!
-This Monday the kiddos return and school is back in session.
-It is important that the first week of school include activities that are engaging.
-It is equally important that boundaries be defined and established during the first week.
-That’s what this post is all about.
-Necessary activities to do with your kids to set up for a successful year!
+It is SO important the first week of school include activities that build community, establish boundaries, and are engaging.
+That’s what this post is all about- necessary activities to do with your kids to set up for a successful year!

 This post may contain affiliate links.
 That just means that if you purchase something using a link I share, I get a percentage from that purchase.
 This helps me keep The Simply Organized Teacher going!
 You can read more in my disclosure policy.